Favourited 49 times

 There is a bigger center, Central Butte, that is a 20 minute drive, and on the other side of the lake is the town of Lucky Lake.

-I would like this exchange to be a cultureal experience as well as a volunteer opportunity.
+I would like this exchange to be a cultural experience as well as a volunteer opportunity.
 Because I work full time, my availability varies throughout the week.
 We can work on a schedule together for what works best for both of us.
-I would like to work together at the project vs having you work alone (that's no fun, right?)
-With that, I will provide breakfast and lunch (or supper) depending on my work schedule for that particular day.
+I would like to work together at the project vs having you help alone (that's no fun, right?)
+With that, I only have the capacity to provide food that does not require refrigeration and can provide meals for the day that you are helping.
+If you like fish and fishing, let's have fish every night for supper :) The lake is just a stone's throw away.
 Let's see how it all works out.
 You'll be fed and given a place to sleep :)

 Limited internet access